January 16, 2020

 How Will the Regime Apply to Different Firms?

-The FCA proposes to take the principles and tools from the regime already in place for relevant authorised persons to create consistency across financial services, but tailor them to reflect the different risks, impact and complexity of firms subject to the extension.
-Firms will be categorised depending on size and profile into Core, Enhanced or Limited Scope firms.
+For solo-regulated firms, the FCA took a proportionate approach to implementation to reflect the different risks, impact and complexity of firms subject to the extension.
+Under the FCA’s regime, firms are categorised depending on their size and profile into Core, Enhanced or Limited Scope firms.

 Core Regime Firms – This will be the majority of firms, to which the standard set of ‘core requirements’ will apply